jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>Currently, the client does not handle responses from the server.
+Currently, the client does not handle responses from the server.
 Let's address this.
-Let's create a <code>Response</code> class in the client that will handle the received responses.</p>
+Let's create a `Response` class in the client that will handle the received responses.

 <pre class="prettyprint">
 /// &lt;summary&gt;
 /// Base class for all possible responses to a request.